 3. Brainstorm lead magnet ideas

-#Tip: Make you lead magnet really specific, rather than general.
-The more specific you are about the benefits of what you’re offering, the more likely it is to turn convert you leads into prospective customers.
+#Tip: Make your lead magnet really specific, rather than general.
+The more specific you are about the benefits of what you’re offering, the more likely it is to turn your leads into prospective customers.

 4. Create downloadable content

 Whether it’s a PDF, an eBook, a report or even an online course – it’s critical that this content is super ‘on-brand.’
 So make sure you use your logos, fonts, colours and imagery.
 This will increase brand awareness and make it difficult for other businesses to claim it as their own.